September 1, 2018

 The brachial plexus are nerves that conduct signals to the shoulder, elbow, and hand muscles and provide feeling in the arm.
 If these nerves become injured you can lose function, sensation, and experience pain.
 Some injuries to the brachial plexus are minor and brief, while others are severe and can cause permanent disability.
 These injuries often occur after a traumatic event, such as a sports injury, an automobile accident, or from complications at birth.

 Brachial plexus injuries involve the C5, C6, C7, C8, and T1 nerves that originate from the spinal cord in the neck.
-As these nerves leave the neck, they form the brachial plexus, which weaves together then branches as they pass under the clavicle (collarbone) toward the shoulder.
+As these nerves leave the neck, they form the brachial plexus, which weave together then branch as they pass under the clavicle (collarbone) toward the shoulder (Fig. 1).
 Depending on the extent of the injury and which nerve is damaged, brachial plexus injuries are sometimes called Erb’s palsy, Klumpke palsy, Parsonage-Turner syndrome (brachial plexus neuritis), and burners and stingers.
 Most brachial plexus injuries are minor and you will recover within a few weeks with limited treatment; however, other injuries can require rehabilitation or surgery and take longer to heal.

 Often, brachial plexus injuries occur during high-speed automobile accidents, blunt trauma from a fall, or from the violence of a stab or gunshot wound.
 Difficult births are a major cause of brachial plexus nerve injuries in newborns.
 The nerve injuries can also result from medical conditions such as inflammation, compression from a growth or tumor, and nerve disease.